-The Coalition to Restore Coastal Louisiana is a non-profit advocacy organization whose mission is to drive bold drive bold, science-based action to rebuild Coastal Louisiana through outreach, restoration and advocacy.
+The Coalition to Restore Coastal Louisiana is a non-profit organization whose mission is to drive bold drive bold, science-based action to rebuild Coastal Louisiana through outreach, restoration and advocacy.

 In pursuit of our mission, CRCL advocates for the implementation of sound coastal policies and monitors coastal activities to ensure that stringent regulations and enforcement policies are maintained.

 Incorporated in 1988, CRCL represents a unique mix of businesses, local governments, industries, scientific communities, national and local conservation groups, hunters, anglers and a broad spectrum of concerned citizens who all share a common vision and commitment to the sustainability of coastal Louisiana.
 The common vision of these varied and diverse interests is the driving strength of CRCL, the most effective and recognized coastal advocacy organization in the state.

 Recognizing that Louisiana’s coastal land-loss will have dramatic impacts on the nation’s energy, navigation and fisheries interests, CRCL works at the state, local and federal level to ensure that restoring and protecting coastal Louisiana is a top priority for our state and the nation.